sfleiter/cdi-interceptors/README.md

 CDI Interceptos
 ================================

-The goal of this project is to provide CDI interceptors that are usable in different projects and scenarios and that are available elsewhere (with the same features or quality).
+The goal of this project is to provide CDI interceptors that implement cross-cutting concerns.
+Interceptors should be usable in different projects and scenarios and should not be available elsewhere (with the same features and quality).

 The project is still *work in progress*.